ivanbenitez14/ivanbenitez14/README.md

 ### Hi!
 I am a Frontend developer currently pursuing a Computer Science Degree.
 I enjoy designing and programming web pages and apps, and I'm always eager to learn new things every day.
-### Currently, I'm working on two projects: one using the MERN stack, and another with Next.js, App Router, Server Actions, Prisma, Zod, Zustand, and Tailwind.
+### Currently, I'm working on two projects: one using the MERN stack, and another with Next.js, App Router, Server Actions, Prisma, Zod and Zustand.
 <br />
 P.D.
 I also hold a degree in administration!